 Another caffeine-themed pickle we sometimes find ourselves in is being in the middle of nowhere when a latte craving hits, with no coffee shops to be found.

 Whether the person you are gifting is an avid multi-day backpacker or a more casual hiker, the Sawyer Squeeze is a great thing for them to have in their pack.
-Honestly, if they’re a multi-day backpacker, then I’m sure they already have this, as it is a necessity.

 The filter itself is super light, weighing in at only 3 ounces.
 So with it being lightweight and long-lasting, there’s really no reason not to carry one along on any upcoming hike.

-If the person you are gift hunting for is an outdoors lover, then you can’t go wrong with an annual National Parks pass!
+If the person you are gift hunting for is an outdoor lover, then you can’t go wrong with an annual National Parks pass!
 This is one of the best presents we’ve ever received.
 We have visited countless parks, monuments, battlefields, and hiking trails that have all been covered by this card.
 This year alone, it’s paid for itself multiple times over.
 Thanks, Uncle Howard!

 Odds are, if the person you are gifting is like us and follows the good weather, then nights that are 30 degrees or below can really catch them off guard.
 When it’s cold outside, this blanket and I become one.